Espyo/Life_of_Judd/readme.txt

 why are the percentages based on the whole arena, and where does the uninked percentage come from?
     http://tvtropes.org/pmwiki/pmwiki.php/Main/GameplayAndStorySegregation
     For the sake of gameplay and scoring, it makes more sense to use the percentages compared to the entire arena.
-    For the sake of convenience, the uninked percentage is also shown.
+    And for the sake of convenience, the uninked percentage is also shown.
     Unfortunately, this doesn't make much sense for the plot.
     I've got no better way to do this.
 If you have any ideas, send them my way!